Death of Mahsa Amini: Circumstances of death

 According to Iran International, on 29 September an audio file was released by a former commander of Iran's Revolutionary Guards Corps, which reported unnamed "reliable sources" saying that the reason for Mahsa Amini's death was an injury to her skull and that the injury was the result of a severe beating.

 The Amini family's lawyer, Saleh Nikbakht, told the Etemad online news website that "respectable doctors" believe Mahsa was hit while in custody.
 Nikbakht also said the family wants a fact-finding committee to probe her death, and that police footage filmed after her arrest should be handed over.

 By 2 October, Amini's family had acknowledged that Amini had an operation for a minor neurological condition (possibly a brain tumor) at the age of eight, but said it had been under control through levothyroxine (a medication to treat hypothyroidism), and that her doctors had recently given her the all-clear.
 Citing medical specialists they had consulted, the family stated the condition was unrelated to Amini's death.

 A 7 October coroner's report stated that Amini's death was "not caused by blows to the head and limbs" and instead linked her death to pre-existing medical conditions, ruling that she had died from multiple organ failure caused by cerebral hypoxia.
 The report stated Amini had had a brain tumor operation when she was eight.
 The report did not say whether Amini had suffered any injuries.

 In a 13 October letter, over 800 members of Iran's Medical Council accused the head of Iran's Medical Council of assisting in a government cover-up of the cause of Mahsa Amini's death.

 In an 8 December article, Der Spiegel confirmed with Amini's grandfather that Amini had a brain tumor removed when she was an elementary school student.
 Amini's grandfather emphasized that the tumor was benign, and stated that she never had any health problems since the operation.
 Der Spiegel also relayed a report from one her two cousins present at Amini's arrest, stating that Amini had been forced into the arrest vehicle by the morality police.

+On 11 September 2023, Reza Behrouz, an Iranian opposition doctor living in Texas, said in a post on X that he saw no skull fracture or brain injury in Mahsa Amini's CT scans.
+He said Iran International had contacted him to comment on the scans.
+Behrouz said they had decided not to talk about the scans because they thought it could affect the protest movement.
+He later deleted the post.